mullzk/mensajasser/README.md

 - Improved Form for adding new rounds
 - Favicon
 - Encoding Email-Adresses
+v2.1 (2019, this version);
+- Graph for overall-Average
+- Tables for worst Games

 ## Todo
 - A better form for adding new rounds (multi-page-form?)